regiscamimura/regiscamimura/README.md

 1. I'm not a genius.
 Please be patient.
 2. I tend to overthink things, and my taste for complexity sometimes leads me off-road.
 3. I like to talk, and I can spend all the time possible in discussions.
-The more useless the better.
-But I need to go head down to get things done, and I often take too much time to respond to messages.
+The more useless, the better.
+But I need to go heads down to get things done, and I often take too much time to respond to messages.
 4. My willingness to help can easily be abused.
 Please don't do that to me.
 5. I forget things unless I write them down.
 And sometimes I forget to write things.
 And sometimes I'll lose the paper where I wrote them.
 I'm trying.
 6. I'm stubborn, you might need to tell me the same thing more than once.
 I'm not that good of a listener?